Last published 19 Dec 2017

 You are eligible for Rentstart Move if you are leaving public housing voluntarily or because of changes to your income or assets and:

-- your rent and all other FACS Housing accounts have a nil balance or are in credit
+- your rent and all other DCJ Housing accounts have a nil balance or are in credit

 - you do not own or part own a property